Esri/arcgis-runtime-samples-android/kotlin/display-feature-layers/README.md

 ## How to use the sample

-Tap the button on the toolbar to add feature layers, from different sources, to the map.
+Tap the button on the bottom menu to add feature layers, from different sources, to the map.
 Pan and zoom the map to view the feature layers.

 ## How it works